In a Nutshell

 Debt and Financial Hardship Resources

-Idaho offers residents resources for times of financial hardship, including the following:
+Idaho offers residents financial assistance programs and resources for times of hardship, including the following:

 Temporary Assistance Programs